Webtoon (platform): 2013–2019

 In April 2013, Naver Webtoon created a Profit Page Share program.
 In 2015, Line Webtoon partnered with American comics veteran Stan Lee, Image Comics co-founder Marc Silvestri, and make-up artist Michelle Phan in order to promote their service.
 Silvestri brought his long-running comics series, Cyberforce, to the platform.
 Various other established American comic book artists and cartoonists have also partnered with Line Webtoon over time, including Dean Haspiel (New Brooklyn), Katie Cook (Nothing Special), Seth Kushner and Shamus Beyale (The Brooklynite), and Tracy J. Butler (Lackadaisy).

-In September 2016, Line Webtoon partnered with the Patreon crowdfunding service, incorporating a "Patreon button" in the "Discover" portion of the website.
+In September 2016, Line Webtoon partnered with Patreon, a crowdfunding service, incorporating a "Patreon button" in the "Discover" portion of the website.
 This function creates an easier channel for readers and artists to mutually communicate.
 Naver invested US$3.6 million and $1,000 every following month for webtoon creators who reached a certain threshold of activity and popularity with a Patreon page.
 One month later, Naver signed with the Creative Artists Agency for film and television opportunities in the United States.

 Line Webtoon also partnered with DeviantArt in the second half of 2016, in the form of the "Artist Alley Tour".
 The companies were active at four comic cons: Boston Comic Con, Baltimore Comic Con, Rose City Comic Con, and New York Comic Con.
 Here, Line Webtoon and DeviantArt held discussion panels, "Artist Alley Sponsorships", live draw events, influencer and creator demonstration areas, and on-site contests.

 In 2017, Line Webtoon and Legendary Comics expanded their partnership with the addition of John Barrowman's Acursian and season 2 of Firebrand.
 In 2018, they partnered with Noble Transmission and Common for the new Caster series.
 In 2019, Webtoon's digital content subsidiary Studio LICO collaborated with Big Hit Entertainment to release Save Me as part of the latter's BTS Universe (BU), which revolves around the output of South Korean boy band BTS.
 On October 15, 2019, Crunchyroll and Line Webtoon announced a partnership to produce animated works from Line Webtoon's catalog.
 The two will team up to tackle the distribution, licensing, and retail of the series produced by the partnership.